sy276/pathfinder/README.md

   |-------------------------------------------------|-----------|
   | Class Report Fields for Class and Super Classes | R_G       |
 * Add the following Filter conditions:
-  * **Class Report Fields for Class and Super Classes** is not empty
+  * **Class Report Fields for Class and Super Classes** `is not empty`
-  * **Business Object Name** is not blank
+  * _[Optional but recommended]_ **Class Name** `equal to` `Value from another field` **Business Object Name**
 * Add the following Subfilter conditions on the **Class Report Fields for Class and Super Classes** Business Object:
-  * **Related Business Object** is not empty
+  * **Related Business Object** `is not empty`
+  * **Authorized Usage** `any in the selection list` `Value specified in this filter` **Select all except those marked internal
 * Save the report.
 * Click on related actions of the report and navigate to **Web Service** > **View URLs**.
 Click on the JSON link and enter credentials to download the JSON.

 ### Run the application
-Navigate to [https://sy276.github.io/pathfinder/pathfinder.html](https://sy276.github.io/pathfinder/pathfinder.html) to start using the app.
+Navigate to [https://sy276.github.io/pathfinder/pathfinder.html](https://sy276.github.io/pathfinder/pathfinder.html) to access the application.
+Alternatively, the latest version can be downloaded [here](https://github.com/sy276/pathfinder/blob/main/pathfinder.html).
+The **hosted version is recommended**, as it stays up to date with the latest changes.
+Regardless of which version is used, all data is processed on the client side (i.e., on the local computer).

 ## 📚 User Guide

 * The first step is attaching the JSON files on page load.
 When the **⚡Upload files to get started.** prompt appears, the JSON files downloaded from the tenant should be attached.
-  * **For optimal performance and accuracy**, attach the **All Fields** and **All Data Sources** JSON files **first**.
-If the desired traversal paths are not returned, attach the **Classes** JSON file in addition to the other two files.
-This is because the Classes file often contains relationships that may not always work.
 * On the next page
-  * The most commonly occurring business object (node) is displayed on the graph.
+  * The most commonly occurring business object is displayed on the graph.
 Clicking on this business object reveals all connected business objects with links to and from it.
 From that menu, immediate neighbouring business objects can be added to the graph to establish a path.
 This process can be repeated to continue establishing paths.
 Clicking on these paths displays the list of fields connecting the business objects.
   * The interface also features two buttons - **Fileloader** and **Pathfinder** - along with a search bar.
   * The search bar enables searching for business objects and allows for adding, removing, and locating these objects on the graph.
   * **Fileloader** allows for the upload of additional files that may not have been added initially.